ClementSafon/IDS_FL_Simulation/rapport_30feb.md

 The aim of this attack is for the attacker to send a randomly generated model to the aggregator after the training phase.
 The malicious client sends weights that are set randomly to disrupt the global model and potentially disable the IDS, which may no longer function correctly.
 It is important to note that this attack is quite brute-force and can be easily detected and countered.

 In practice, during the learning phase when clients are adjusting their local models, the attacker (*client_0*) is already sending a false model with random weights selected between -5 and 5.
 These numbers are not chosen entirely randomly; they need to be significantly larger than an average real weight to introduce some disturbance into the final model.
 In our case, the weights rarely exceeded -3 or 3.
 It's essential to acknowledge that this range might vary based on the model and other parameters.
 However, it's feasible to retrieve the minimum and maximum from the global model provided to the clients before local training to set the appropriate range.

-With this kind of attack, we can have the following results:
+With this kind of attack, we can have the following results :

 ![Fuzzer poisoning attack](images/fuzzer_poisoning_attack.png)

 ![Metrics evolution - fuzzer poisoning attack](images/metrics_fuzzer_poisoning.png)

-We can see that the metrics evolution is not stable; the model is not making any progress and just seems to return random results when testing it.
+We can see that the metrics evolution is not stable, the model is not making any progress and just seems to return random result when testing it.

 ### 5.1.2 Simple poisoning attack

 In this second scenario, our aim was to conduct a more sophisticated and targeted attack, one that is potentially less disruptive and more precise compared to the previous approach.
 Here, the attacker intends to send a deceptive model, which we hope will manipulate the global model to introduce malicious alterations.
 To achieve this, during the local training phase, the attacker trains the model to create a biased one.
 For instance, our malicious model could be trained to classify all traffic as "Normal," thereby reducing the efficiency of the IDS.
 Alternatively, the goal might be to make the model overlook a DOS attack, possibly to conceal a planned DOS attack.
 In our example, we opted for the former, where the malicious model detects and classifies all traffic as Normal.

 In practice, we provided the attacker with a training set in which all traffic was labeled as Normal (we modified the Y_Train matrix by setting all lines to Normal).
 The attacker then sends its manipulated model.

-So now, we have the following results:
+So now, we have the following results :

 ![Simple poisoning attack](images/simple_poisoning_attack.png)